Contact Us

 For maximum benefit:

-• Brush your teeth thoroughly for two minutes.
+• Brush your teeth thoroughly for two minutes

-• Floss to remove food particles between teeth.
+• Floss to remove food particles between teeth

-• Avoid rinsing your mouth with water immediately after brushing.
+• Avoid rinsing your mouth with water immediately after brushing

-• Use a fluoride mouthwash and swish it for 30–60 seconds.
+• Use a fluoride mouthwash and swish it for 30–60 seconds

-• Do not eat or drink for at least 30 minutes afterward.
+• Do not eat or drink for at least 30 minutes afterward

 Following these steps allows fluoride to stay on the teeth longer, offering stronger protection.
+You can also learn more about the science behind this in this detailed explanation of how fluoride protects teeth from cavities.

 What Happens If You Use Mouthwash Immediately After Brushing?